 If you purchase tofu that wasn’t stored in the refrigerated section, you can store it at room temperature until opening.
 After that, it must be refrigerated.

 If you buy tofu that you aren’t planning to use within one week, it is best stored in the freezer.
 It will undergo some texture changes when frozen, but many tofu fans enjoy the firmer, chewier texture of frozen tofu.

 Tofu will be yellow once it’s thawed, instead of white.
 In the kitchen, it may be best to treat them as two different foods, because they behave very differently!

 When deciding whether or not to freeze tofu, it’s important to consider what you need it to do in the dish you’re preparing.
 If you’re making a creamy dip, use fresh.

 If you’re making a stir-fry or a stew with chopped vegetables, previously frozen tofu will work well.
 Can tofu be frozen?
 Yes, and to very useful effect!

 The easiest process is to freeze tofu in the original packaging.
 Be aware that tofu comes to the grocery store in its own water, so freezing it in water will cause cracks in the block of tofu once thawed.
 If you’re using it for crumbles, this will be ideal.

+You can drain your tofu before freezing if you prefer – unwrap the tofu and lay it on multiple layers of paper towels on a plate.
 Cover it with more paper towels, settle another plate on top, and let it drain for thirty minutes.
 Wrap it in plastic to protect from freezer burn, and freeze for up to three months.